 Access to and use of MONAT’s online reporting services and your reliance upon such information is at your own risk.
 All such information is provided to you “as is”.
 If you are dissatisfied with the accuracy or quality of the information, your sole and exclusive remedy is to discontinue the use of and access to MONAT’s online and telephone reporting services and your reliance upon this information.

 MONAT offers a 30-Day Money Back Guarantee (less shipping and handling charges) on all orders.
 If, for any reason, you are not satisfied with any MONAT product you buy, you may return the unused portion of the product to MONAT within 30 days of your receipt of the order, for a full refund of the purchase price (less shipping and handling charges).

-All refunds will be credited ONLY to the credit or debit card that was used to make the original purchase.
+All refunds will be credited ONLY to the payment method that was used to make the original purchase.

 Any merchandise that is clearly identified at the time of sale as nonreturnable, discontinued, or as a seasonal item, shall not be eligible for a refund.

 After 30 days, MONAT offers a 90% refund of the purchase price (excluding shipping and handling charges) on the return of all unopened and unused product.
 We will refund the purchase price (excluding shipping and handling charges) of returned item(s) to the original form of payment.
 Any returns after 90 days from receipt of the order, will not be accepted.

 7.4 - RETURN OF INVENTORY AND SALES AIDS BY MARKET PARTNERS UPON CANCELLATION